-- Clearly defined management and reporting structures: - Careful recruitment and effective financial training programmes; - Board Assurance Framework:
+- Clearly defined management and reporting structures: - Careful recruitment and effective financial training programmes; - Board Assurance Framework; - Regulations and procedures manuals for colleagues;

 Modern slavery statement

 Our Board are committed to ensuring that we comply with our legal and regulatory responsibilities, including the Modern Slavery Act 2015.
 Click to view our modern slavery statement.